Frequently Asked Questions

 What classes will I be taking while in residence at RSMAS?

-Each degree program, or track, has specific requirements.
+Each degree track has specific requirements.
 Experts in the field, as well as leaders from local businesses, NGOs and government organizations, designed the curricular and experiential structure of each track.
 Thus, you will be exposed to the theory and skills those experts felt were relevant and necessary to your development and professional success.
 There are a few mandatory courses in each track, as well as options for electives.
 The electives will reflect personal and professional interests and should be selected wisely.
-If you have a strong proficiency in a topic covered in a mandatory course (e.g. GIS), then you may be waived from the requirement with the approval of your Academic Advisor.
-For sample curricula and options for electives, please go here: http://mps.rsmas.miami.edu/degree-program/, and click on your preferred degree program.
+If you have a strong proficiency in a topic covered in a mandatory course (e.g. GIS), then you may be waived from the requirement with the approval of your Academic Advisor and MPS Director.
+For sample curricula and options for electives, please go here: Degree Track, and click on your preferred track.

 How do I apply?

 Is there a minimum GRE score and/or GPA required for entry into the program?

 Can I apply for more than one track?